BenzyYue/cs61a-selfstudy/README.md

-This repository is my road of learning CS61A.
+This repository is my trajectory of learning CS61A.